-The simplest solution for all data protection use cases in Jira and Confluence are the apps “GDPR (DSGVO) and Security for Jira and Confluence”.
+The simplest solution for all data protection use cases in Jira and Confluence are the apps “Data Protection and Security Toolkit for Jira/Confluence“.
 These apps allow you to prevent personal data breaches and leaks in advance.
 If it already happens and there is a data leak or breach, you can react to it quickly and fix it.

 In the event that personal data has already been compromised, this can be remedied by the following steps:

 1. If you notice that there is a violation of the protection of personal data the app’s “Data Cleaner Module” is the first place to go.
 Here you can find all stored and processed personal data such as email addresses, phone numbers, social security numbers, credit card numbers, etc. through a simple JQL query.

 2. Once you have found the affected data, you can apply various actions to them.
 One of the actions is extremely useful in the case that there is a “high risk to personal rights and freedoms” for personal data involved, because then you need to notify the data subjects by letter, SMS or email.
 For this purpose, the app has the function: “Send notification email”.
 This allows you to create an email template in the app, which you can then send to all data subjects, fulfilling your obligation to notify them.